-Students who count ECON 4970 Special Problem: Industrial Organization towards the minor, cannot count ECON 4300: Industrial Organization towards the minor.
+5 Students who count ECON 4970 Special Problem: Chinese Economy towards the minor, cannot count ECON 4200: Chinese Economy towards the minor.

-Students who count ECON 4970 Special Problem: Games and Strategy towards the minor, cannot count ECON 4310: Games and Strategy towards the minor.
+5 Students who count ECON 4970 Special Problem: Industrial Organization towards the minor, cannot count ECON 4300: Industrial Organization towards the minor.

-English and Philosophy The Department of English and Philosophy offers courses in the separate disciplines of English and philosophy.
+English and Philosophy

+The Department of English and Philosophy offers courses in the separate disciplines of English and philosophy.

-The English program, leading to a Bachelor of Arts degree in English, is designed to meet the needs of those who want to develop critical skills in reading, writing and thinking as well as a knowledge of the history of ideas through literature; those desiring a firm undergraduate foundation preparatory to graduate studies in English and related fields; those wishing to prepare for careers that require verbal and analytical skills, such as law; and those who value education as intellectual and aesthetic enrichment.
+The English program, leading to a Bachelor of Arts degree in English, is designed to meet the needs of those who want to develop critical skills in reading, writing and thinking as well as a knowledge of the history of ideas through the study of literature and writing; those desiring a firm undergraduate foundation preparatory to graduate studies in English and related fields; those wishing to prepare for careers that require verbal and analytical skills, such as law, professional writing, and technical writing; and those who value education as intellectual and aesthetic enrichment.

-Although the department does not offer a degree program in philosophy, students may fulfill their minor requirement in this area.
+Although the department does not offer a degree program in philosophy, students may complete a minor in this area.

+All students majoring in English must complete the AUM Core Curriculum and UNIV requirements.
 The requirements for a degree in English are as follows: